 Save on interest with a 0% APR credit card

 As long as you have a good credit rating and a steady income you can probably qualify for a 0% APR credit card.
 If you do, you can charge the deductible and pay it off over a specific period of time without any interest being applied to the balance.
 Just don’t pay late, or the deal will be void, and the card’s regular APR would apply.

-For some cards, like the Wells Fargo Reflect℠ Card, you have 18 months from account opening with introductory no interest on purchases and qualifying balance transfers, with an extension of the offer for up to three months if you make on-time minimum payments during the intro and extension periods (14.49% to 26.49% variable APR thereafter).
+For some cards, like the Wells Fargo Reflect® Card, you have 18 months from account opening with introductory no interest on purchases and qualifying balance transfers, with an extension of the offer for three months if you make on-time minimum payments during the intro period (16.74% to 28.74% variable APR thereafter).